 For example, the maximum retention time of an Axis surveillance card with 128 GB storage could typically vary from 20 to 215+ days, depending on the camera configurations and resolution required.
-Even smaller 64 GB cards' maximum retention times can range from 10 to more than 100 days.
 For larger cards, such as 256 GB and up, maximum retention times will, of course, be much longer.